-For over twelve years, I have been a stay at home mom of two daughters, dogs, cats, a small flock of backyard chickens, & gardens.
+For over fourteen years, I have been a stay at home mom of two daughters, dogs, cats, a small flock of backyard chickens, & gardens.
 Both of our girls were born at the Women’s Birth and Wellness Center in Chapel Hill, NC with much of each labor spent at our home, nestled in the woods.
 I was surrounded by supportive, nurturing family and friend(s) for each birth and feel blessed to have had such powerful, beautiful experiences.

 Though both births were extraordinary rite of passages in their own way, I have always wished that we had hired a Doula for the birth of our first child.
 I had done so much reading, researching, attending of birth classes, and was going to be working with midwives & have my husband, mother, sister, & friend there, so I assumed that I didn’t “need” a Doula.
 I now believe that my experience could have been enhanced (shorter, less exhausting, shortened pushing time) by hiring a Doula, someone who KNEW birth & its stages & had lots of tricks up her sleeve to get things moving!
 I had a Doula with me for the birth of my second daughter & have always been grateful for her presence & support- both physical & emotional.

 In December 2013, I trained to be a Birth Doula through DONA International.
 I feel a profound calling to work with women/ birthing people & their partners, to create a dialogue leading to informed, thoughtful choices in their childbirth experience.
 I wish to support you in exploring your unique path on your journey into parenthood.
 We will use evidence based information to explore your childbirth options, & create your birth plan before labor begins so you feel empowered during the labor process.

 I have attended many births in various settings in the NC Triangle:

 - Duke University Hospital

 - WakeMed Raleigh

 I have experience working with people who have given birth: